-Pegasus Food Futures are the largest owners and Operators of Commercial Hydroponic farms in the Middle East.
+Pegasus Agriculture Group UK are the largest owners and Operators of Commercial Hydroponic farms in the Middle East.
 We have 60 hectares of Hydroponic farms and operate an investment vehicle for private retail investors.
 We have offices in: UAE, Oman, United Kingdom, Hong Kong, Singapore.

 With aggressive expansion plans in the Middle East we have planned to open a further four offices in: Saudi Arabia, Bahrain, Qatar, Kuwait

 We employ around 150 people, from senior management to labourers.
 We have four sides to our business: